Home > Guides > Best acoustic guitar microphone: Capture that perfect tone

 What can’t the C414 do?
 As the premier microphone in AKG’s impressive lineup you’ll hear countless engineers, producers, and musicians singing its praises.
 Yes, it’s that good.

 Yes, it’s quite expensive.
-But another way to justify the investment is that it sounds amazing on any source you can throw at it.
+But it sounds amazing on any source you can throw at it.
 Lead vocals?
 Check.
 Drum overheads?
 You bet!
 Electric guitars?
 No sweat.
 It’s an all-time classic and comes from good stock.
 It’s based on AKG’s highly coveted C12 – another all time classic.

 Best acoustic guitar large-diaphragm condenser microphone: Audio-Technica AT 4050